promptlylabs/prowler-helm-chart/charts/prowler/README.md

 <!--
-This README is the one shown on the Homepage of the repository Images should use relative URLs.
+This README is the one shown on Artifact Hub.
+Images should use absolute URLs.
 -->

 # Prowler Helm Chart